dertin/debian-nginx-php/README.md

-# Nginx with PHP on Debian Stretch
+Nginx with PHP on Debian 12.11

-The latest stable versions of software to create a web service platform in Debian Stretch are compiled with a configuration optimized for the best performance, speed of response and security.
+The latest stable versions of software to create a web service platform in Debian 12.11 are compiled with a configuration optimized for the best performance, speed of response and security.

 To compile the platform you can use the following instructions: